 Remember, a well-trained team is a safe team, and the less the chances of an employee filing a lawsuit due to an on-the-job injury.
-Don’t forget to give your team essential protection equipment such as gloves, safety shoes, helmets, earplugs, etc.
+It might also be worth outsourcing bigger or more dangerous jobs such as heavy lift crane services, for example.
+Also, don’t forget to give your team essential protection equipment such as gloves, safety shoes, helmets, earplugs, etc.

 Tip: Ensure your business is protected by an insurance policy like workers’ comp to protect you against employee lawsuits.

 It is also smart to create an easy and transparent complaint reporting procedure for your employees in your organization.
 Provide a dedicated hotline or to report complaints to.
 Alternatively, make your employees aware that they can report directly to HR if there is an issue with a colleague, manager, or supervisor.
 For a formal complaint, a written document has to be involved.
 Your managers should communicate effectively and efficiently with other employees, especially regarding complaints and ideas that impact their job.
 Having transparent and open dialogues between employers and employees minimizes the likelihood of misunderstandings that could lead to a lawsuit.
 You must address complaints as soon as they arise and follow your company’s disciplinary policies while at it.